How Much Does a Spain Tour Cost? The Honest All-In Number

 The three tiers: value coach, small-group, premium

-Value coach tours are the cheapest way to see the country with a guide.
+At the bottom sits the full-size coach, still the cheapest guided way to cross the country.
 Expat Explore, Costsaver and Trafalgar's Costsaver line run 9- to 12-day Madrid-Andalucía-Barcelona itineraries from around €1,600 land-only, often as a Spain-and-Portugal loop.
 Expat Explore's 9-day Highlights of Spain and Portugal, about €1,970 land-only Madrid to Lisbon via Seville and the Algarve, is the value benchmark.
 You share a full-size coach and keep moving, but the route, the three- and four-star hotels and the guided walks are all handled.
 A focused 8-day small-group trip can start as low as €1,115 land-only.

 Small-group tours of 10 to 16 people are the middle tier and where most independent travellers settle.
 Intrepid, G Adventures and Exodus run 8- to 15-day Spain trips at €1,400 to €2,200 land-only, usually on the public AVE high-speed trains rather than a coach, with a mix of three-star hotels and local guesthouses, more free evenings and far better food stops.
 Reckon on roughly the same band as a value coach but with the breathing room a 50-seater can't give you.

-Premium and food-focused tours sit at the top.
+The top of the market pulls in two directions: polished premium coaches on one side, Catalan food tours on the other.
 Insight Vacations and Trafalgar charge €2,000 to €2,800 land-only for 9 to 12 days, with smarter paradores-style hotels and tighter groups.
 The Catalan food specialists around Barcelona, Girona and the Costa Brava (El Celler de Can Roca country) run €1,800 to €3,200 for 5 to 7 days, and full luxury private tours from Kensington or Butterfield & Robinson start at €5,000 and up, with a driver and the paradores rather than AVE seats.

 What's included, and what's quietly extra